Twigonometry/Cybersecurity-Notes/Methodology Checklist.md

 - `index.aspx`
 - `index.jsp`

-Stop as soon as one of them loads
+Stop as soon as one of them loads.

 #### Checking Site Headers